 The launch had been previously delayed by the investigation and corrective actions required after a previous Vega flight carrying the FalconEye-1 reconnaissance satellite for UAE failed in July 2019.
 That failure was traced to some suspected manufacturing issues with the second stage Zefiro-23 solid rocket engine.
 The launch was then subsequently delayed for several months by the travel restrictions caused by the impact of the Covid-19 pandemic and since June, by uncommon high upper-level winds at the launch site, and then finally by a typhoon affecting a down range tracking station on a South Korean island.

-Of the 65 satellites carried, the majority, 46, were carried in the Vega lower section and the rest were in the upper portion of the delivery portion of the upper stage.
-There were 26 Flock 4D 3U Cubesats using Planet’s new “SuperDove” bus/platform carried for Planet with 12 carried on D-Orbit’s new ION delivery satellite – a satellite in its own right – while 14 were on Innovative Solutions in Space QuadPack deployers on the rocket.
+Of the 65 satellites carried, the majority, 46, were carried in the Vega lower section and the rest were in the upper portion of the delivery section of the upper stage.
+There were 26 Flock 4D 3U Cubesats using Planet’s new “SuperDove” bus/platform carried for Planet.
+Twelve (12) were carried on D-Orbit’s new ION-SVC (Lucas) delivery satellite – a satellite in its own right – while 14 were on Innovative Solutions in Space QuadPack deployers on the rocket.
 There were eight Lemur-2 ship tracking/atmospheric research satellites carried for Spire, and also 12 SpaceBee IoT (Internet-of-Things) picosats carried for Swarm Technologies.

 Also aboard was the 118 kg ESail satellite for exactEarth which was built with a partial investment from ESA.
 Also aboard the science missions Simba and Picasso as part of the QB50 atmospheric science international programme.
 The PhiSat 1A & B (FSSCAT A &B) mission pair of nanosatellites testing intersatellite links and artificial intelligence as part of the Federated Satellite Systems programme.